matthewbeta/hybridconf-notes/The inspired designer -  Fabio Basile.md

-# THE INSPIRED DESIGNER -
+# THE INSPIRED DESIGNER - Fabio Basile

 @ffabs

 ## Design is fun
-- profitable and cool and scary and annoying
+and profitable and cool and scary and annoying

 ## Designgenerring my way
-- At the beginning obscurityy can be a good thing.
+At the beginning obscurity can be a good thing.
 You want attention only after you're doing great work

 ## Path to Dribbble
-- I had to be part of ut somehow for the taste of success and beyond
+I had to be part of it somehow for the taste of success and beyond

-## Mash em loke a pro
+## Mash em like a pro
-- Just connect the dots and make people really mad at you
+Just connect the dots and make people really mad at you

-## Desing what you need
+## Design what you need
-- Fake it tip you make it
+Fake it tip you make it

 ## Be nice
-- The world is a small town
+The world is a small town